rcl9/Colossus_Control_Computer/ReadMe.md

 <img src="/Images/Img12.webp" alt="" style="width:75%; height:auto;">
 </div>

 I call it a "beast of a Z80 machine" because it has more odds and ends + add-on gadgets than with most self-built computers.
-It was also the test bed and development platform for my follow-on March 1987 "Phoenix MIDI Computer".
+It was also the test bed and development platform for my follow-on March 1987 <a href="https://github.com/rcl9/Phoenix_MIDI_Computer">Phoenix MIDI Computer</a>.
 An interesting sub-project for Colossus was my Dec 1985 '[Drum Pad Triggers for a MIDI Drum Machine](https://github.com/rcl9/MIDI_Drum_Pad_Triggers)'.

 ## Table of Contents